16 ways new parents can cut costs and save money

+In 2021, the government's money advice service MoneyHelper estimated an overall saving of £1,475 over the first two and a half years if you switched to reusable nappies.
 Alongside this, it's been found that local authorities can save up to £11 in their waste disposal budget for every £1 spent on reusable nappy schemes.
-To encourage more families to try reusable nappies, many councils offer vouchers, cash back offers, trail nappies or discounts.
+To encourage more families to try reusable nappies, many councils offer vouchers, cash back offers, trial nappies or discounts.
 In some areas, you could get a voucher worth up to £70 to help with the upfront cost of buying reusable nappies, or to put towards a washable nappy laundry service.
-So, it might be worth contacting your local council to enquire if they've got such a scheme in operation.
-And if they don't, you might consider writing to your local councillors and asking them to introduce one.
-For more information visit nappyalliance.co.uk
+Contact your local council to enquire if they've got such a scheme in operation, and if they don't, consider writing to your local councillors and ask them to introduce one.
+For more information, visit Nappy Alliance.

-2. Make the most of discounts
+2. Become a M&B tester and make the most of freebies and other discounts

 4. Buy preloved